Andrei Șaguna: Early life

 He was Aromanian in origin, his family having settled with Naum Șaguna (Andrei's father) in Hungary from Grabova, now Albania.
 With the guidance of local Piarists, Șaguna's parents had opted to convert to Roman Catholicism, seeking to obtain a better status than the second-class one reserved for most Eastern Orthodox subjects of the Habsburgs.
 However, the Șagunas most likely continued to practice their original religion in secret - the future Metropolitan was probably never a practising Catholic.
+The Șagunas were related to the wealthy Sina banking family.

 After he rejoined the Orthodox Church while living and studying in Pest, Andrei Șaguna became a monk and started his ecclesiastical career in the Banat region.
 As he was becoming a convinced nationalist, Șaguna refused to join the "Serbian" Patriarchate of Karlovci's hierarchy in Sremski Karlovci (at the time, the Orthodox Christians in Banat were under the jurisdiction of the Serbian Church).
 Instead, he left for Transylvania - where he was able to integrate within a Romanian-dominated clergy.